amiteshhh/ng-lib-demo/README.md

 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 7.3.8.

+`This project uses nglibdemo which itself depend on angular material etc. Hence all these dependency needs to be part of this package.json`

+>npm i nglibdeal --save

 ## Development server

 Run `ng serve` for a dev server.
 Navigate to `http://localhost:4200/`.
 The app will automatically reload if you change any of the source files.